vrettasm/PyGeneticAlgorithms/README.md

 The initial approach offers a "_StandardGA_" class, where the whole population is replaced by another one of offsprings at the end of each iteration (or epoch).

-> NOTE:
+NOTE:
-> For computationally expensive fitness functions the StandardGA class provides the option of parallel
-> evaluation, by setting in the method run(..., parallel=True).
-However, for fast fitness functions this
-> might actually cause the evolution to converge slower.
+For computationally expensive fitness functions the StandardGA class provides the option of parallel evaluation, by setting in the method run(..., parallel=True).
+However, for fast fitness functions this might actually cause the evolution to converge slower.
 So the default setting here is "parallel=False".

+  > NEWS:
+  > The IslandModelGA is now **available**!
+For the moment there is only one migration policy
+  > as implemented by the Clockwise Migrator.
+Any new migration policies can be easily added
+  > by inheriting directly form the Migration Operator (base) class.
+  >

 The current implementation offers a variety of genetic operators including: